spacetelescope/crds/documentation/rtd/source/environment.rst

 HST calibration software accesses reference files indirectly through environment variables.
 There are two forms of CRDS cache reference file
-organization: flat and with instrument subdirectories.
+organization: flat and with instrument sub-directories.
 The HST calibration software environment variable settings depend on the CRDS cache layout.

-JWST calibration code refers to explict cache paths at runtime and does not require these additional settings.
+JWST calibration code refers to explicit cache paths at runtime and does not require these additional settings.

 Flat Cache Layout for */grp/crds/cache*